 Let’s say that you have a server accessible at https://foo.snaplogic.com that is configured for two-way SSL.
 First, we create the client’s TrustStore with the server’s certificate.
 This will create the

-You can view the JKS to confirm the server cert is present:
+You can view the JKS to confirm the server cert is present with a two-way SSL java example:

 keytool -list -v -keystore client_truststore.jks Enter keystore password: Keystore type: JKS Keystore provider: SUN Your keystore contains 1 entry Alias name: server Creation date: Nov 4, 2015 Entry type: trustedCertEntry Owner: foo.snaplogic.com, OU=Domain Control Validated Issuer: CN=Go Daddy Secure Certificate Authority - G2, OU=http://certs.godaddy.com/repository/, O="GoDaddy.com, Inc.", L=Scottsdale, ST=Arizona, C=US Serial number: b7361eb30b4ef43e Valid from: Wed Nov 04 15:55:38 PST 2015 until: Mon Nov 05 14:09:04 PST 2018 Certificate fingerprints: MD5: CC:5C:27:01:1A:69:ED:4D:61:4F:59:34:C1:8D:17:68 SHA1: 50:4A:F3:3D:E1:85:E3:90:91:B8:92:37:B2:EE:B0:F5:E6:03:D7:39 SHA256: 02:91:08:7E:1F:63:95:3A:F6:4D:2B:2D:F0:7E:62:C6:CD:D6:EC:82:EA:55:C8:10:3D:B2:58:62:FE:E3:4F:D7 Signature algorithm name: SHA256withRSA Version: 3 ******************************************* *******************************************